WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/advanced-web-of-trust-concepts.md

 More complex scripts could replicate CA-style infrastructures, web-of-trust approaches, or using multisig to create certain useful kinds of smart contracts.

 Having the script be inside the certificate ensures that the same method is used to evaluate it on all devices.
-A refactoring of certificate policies into scripts that are executed, and a standard tested virtual machine that executes those scripts, may help avoid many of the common errors in certificate policy code in various apps.
+A refactoring of certificate policies into scripts that are executed, and a standard tested virtual machine that executes those scripts, may help avoid many of the common errors in certificate policy code in various apps and services.

 The script inside a certificate can be inspected and evaluated.
 Like Bitcoin today, there may emerge some standard scripts that are trusted at a higher level than arbitrary written scripts.

-At this point, self-validating is only a rough proposal — there is no specification nor has a proof-of-concept been created.
+At this point, self-validating certificates only exist as a rough "on the napkin" proposal — there is no specification nor has a proof-of-concept been created.

 Store & Forward Perfect Forward Secrecy
 ---------------------------------------